pegasus-republic/pegasus-republic/README.md

 <img width="1451" alt="Screen Shot 2021-12-08 at 5 57 36 pm" src="https://user-images.githubusercontent.com/11745561/145162944-567b3231-40bb-454d-bcb8-e092a37f56fb.png">

+# Disclaimer

+This project, smart contracts and code are used for educational purposes only.
+We do not advise any cryptocurrency should be bought, sold or traded.

+There was no ICO or pre-sale.
+All tokens were distributed for free.

 # Contracts

 This repository contains 2 contracts under the `/contracts` directory.